-On the other hand a bond is a kind of restraint or a responsibility as in the expression ‘bonds of duty’.
+On the other hand, a bond is a kind of restraint or a responsibility as in the expression ‘bonds of duty’.
 A bond is a binding engagement.
 It is a kind of agreement between two parties.
 The one who executes a bond enters into an agreement where his word is the bond.
-His word is the binding factor.
-His word is the restraint or a responsibility.
-This is the main difference between bail and bond.
+His word is the binding factor, the restraint, or a responsibility.

-The word interestingly has a different meaning when used in the subject of commerce.
-In commerce a bond is a certificate issued by a government or a public company promising to repay borrowed money at a fixed rate of interest at a specified time.
+The word bond interestingly has a different meaning when used in the subject of commerce.
+In commerce, a bond is a certificate issued by a government or a public company promising to repay borrowed money at a fixed rate of interest at a specified time.
 It is sometimes called a debenture too.

 In the legal context, according to the Freed Dictionary, bond is a ‘written guaranty or pledge, which is purchased from a bonding company (usually an insurance firm) or by an individual as security (called a “bondsman”) to guarantee some form of performance, including showing up in court (“bail bond”).’
 In the case of a bail bond, the bail is issued depending on this bond made to the court.
 So, if the defendant decides not to appear in the court, the court has the right to acquire the money designated in the bond.